Tax Deductions Featured

 Source:

-Disclaimer: Always verify details with the official Federal or State Department of Revenue Forms and Instructions before filing your tax return.
+Disclaimer: Always verify eligibility with current Federal or State Department of Revenue Forms and Instructions.
+Consult a CPA or tax attorney for complex situations.

 Key Takeaways